Key Points

 But, what does that mean?

-The normal distribution is a theoretical distribution.
-What you are really testing with the AD test is not whether your data is exactly consistent with a normal distribution, but whether your data is close enough to normal that you can use your statistical tool without concern.
+The normal distribution is theoretical.
+What you are testing with the AD test is not whether your data is exactly consistent with a normal distribution, but whether your data is close enough to normal that you can use your statistical tool without concern.

 In some cases, a statistical tool may be robust to the normality assumption, which means the statistical tool is not overly sensitive to some level of violation of the normality assumption.
 The normal distribution is popular because it describes many real-life situations, such as the distribution of people’s heights, weights, and income.